impinj/is-tool/README.md

 ```
 "is-tool": "^0.2.0"
 ```
-Then import the library into you project.
+Then import the library into your project.
 Example:
 ```js
 var isToolLib = require("is-tool");